ReemNeama/eventati_book/FIREBASE_IMPLEMENTATION_PLAN.md

 - Service locator has been updated to register Firebase services
 - Vendor recommendation Firestore service has been implemented
 - Task dependency UI integration has been completed
+- Firebase Storage service has been implemented with image compression
+- File utilities have been updated to use Firebase Storage
+- Profile image upload has been updated to use Firebase Storage
+- Firebase Storage security rules have been created
 - All code quality issues have been fixed (0 problems)

 ## Keeping This Plan Updated